Crock Pot Cheesy Beef and Bean Enchilada Dip is a delectable gluten-free dip that's cheesy and savory. Perfect for game day or parties!

-Every tailgating party needs a hot and cheesy dip and I’m totally standing behind this one because it features one of my absolute favorite recipes, my homemade, 5 minute enchilada sauce and also because, like I said, there is NO processed cheese in here and best of all, you’d never know because it’s so creamy and yummy.
+Every tailgating party needs a hot and cheesy dip and this one rocks not only because it features one of my favorite recipes — my homemade red enchilada sauce — but also because there’s no processed cheese needed.
+You’d never know, though, because it’s so creamy and yummy.

 Pour yourself a cold one, slap on a jersey, and get ready to cheer your team on with this must-try dip recipe!

-Cook on low for 1-1/2 – 2 hours, or until the dip is hot bubbly, then stir to fully incorporate the cream cheese and serve with your favorite tortilla chips.
-I hope you LOVE (!!!) this yummy, cheesy dip!
-Enjoy!
+Slow cook on low for 1-1/2 — 2 hours, or until the dip is hot bubbly, then stir to fully incorporate the cream cheese and serve with your favorite tortilla chips.

 Ingredients